seppzer0/mdocker/README.md

 ## Description

-mdocker is a simple wrapper over Docker Buildx, which can be used for easy image building targeted for various platforms.
+mdocker is a simple wrapper over Docker Buildx, which can be used for easy image building targeted for multiple platforms.

 This tool was originally designed as a workaround to a [limitation](https://github.com/docker/buildx/issues/59) that Buildx has with the `--load` parameter.